Metering service charge

 Since 1 July 2015 we're required to separate our metering charges to allow transparency of metering costs.
 These changes mean the electricity industry now provides more visibility with billing metering charges to help support your choice and future competition.

-A daily Metering Service Charge (MSC) has been introduced that allows Energex to recover the cost for the provision of Type 6 Metering Services including meter provision, meter reading, meter maintenance and meter data services.
+A daily Metering Service Charge (MSC) has been introduced that allows us to recover the cost for the provision of Type 6 Metering Services.
+This includes meter provision, meter reading, meter maintenance and meter data services.

 For more information on MSC visit our Frequently Asked Questions.

-For further Meter Installation Services prices please refer to the 2017-18 Network Prices (Excel).
+For further Meter Installation Services prices please refer to our latest Network Price List on our Pricing publications webpage.

-New National Electricity Rules requires customers to pay a specific upfront charge for the installation of meters - that includes new connections, additions and alterations.
-Previously these costs were shared between all South East Queensland customers through their electricity charges.
-The changes reflect a move to a customer pays based system outlined by the AER.
+From 1 July 2017 National Electricity Rules requires you to pay a specific upfront charge for the installation of meters - that includes new connections, additions and alterations.
+Previously these costs were shared between all South East Queenslander's through their electricity charges.